-Tutoring and Executive Function Coaching: Many Oak Meadow teachers are available for tutoring and coaching.
+Tutoring and executive function coaching: Many Oak Meadow teachers are available for tutoring and coaching.
 These services are arranged privately with the teacher.

 Facebook: Our online community, accessed through our Facebook page, shares homeschooling tips and ideas, and celebrates the joys and challenges of homeschooling together.
-Through this fun, supportive, informative forum Oak Meadow offers excellent links to online resources for homeschoolers around the world.

 Pinterest: The Oak Meadow Pinterest boards cover an extensive array of topics on education and parenting, as well as arts and project ideas.
-Since we are continually pinning and adding new boards, we invite you to visit frequently.

 Living Education Journal: Our free journal, Living Education, is published twice a year and has been a source of information and inspiration for homeschoolers for decades.
 Both experienced homeschoolers and those new to the journey will find articles, crafts, and news designed to enlighten and entertain.